 2. Track Your Expenses And Keep Your Receipts

-To stay on top of your expenses, and keep track of your receipts, consider getting software or tools that will store them and analyze them for you.
+To stay on top of your expenses, and keep track of your receipts, consider getting small business software or tools that will store them and analyze them for you.
 These tools keep everything in a digital format, and it helps you stay in charge of your finances and aware of them at all times.

 When it’s time to balance the books or review spending, your work throughout the year makes it easy to do this.
 Look for a receipt capturing tool that can sync with your accounting program.